conduktor/conduktor-docs/docs/platform/get-started/configuration/cortex.md

 ````

 ## Overriding Configuration

+### Overriding with YAML
 Cortex [configuration](https://cortexmetrics.io/docs/configuration/configuration-file/) can be overridden completely by mounting a YAML file into path `/opt/override-configs/cortex.yaml`.
-You can also change the path location using the `CORTEX_OVERRIDE_CONFIG_FILE` environment variable.
+For an alternative path set the location using the environment variable `CORTEX_OVERRIDE_CONFIG_FILE`.
 This is not currently available for Alert Manager and Prometheus.

 For example, create a file `cortex.yaml` add in only your overrides: